They overlook the biggest snowflake of all.

 Richard Nixon- who was not the demon the media would have us believe, but a brilliant and successful president undone precisely a much milder, but still fatal, case of insecurity- was many times the man and many times the president Donald Trump is.
 He had "enemies" rather than mere opponents, too.
 But one thing Mr. Nixon never did was to take the step Mr. Trump has and go beyond turning critics into opponents and opponents into enemies and regarding them not merely as personal enemies, but as enemies of the people.

 That is the language of totalitarianism.
 It's the way Joe Stalin talked.
 It's the way authoritarian regimes roll.
 It is not the way democratic leaders deal with those with whom they disagree.
 But it is the way people who are unsure of themselves react to criticism.
-It's people who are afraid of their weaknesses who regard the prospect of being wrong as a mortal threat, and those who suggest that they might be as enemies.
+It's people who are afraid of their weaknesses who regard the prospect of being thought wrong as a mortal threat, and those who dare suggest that they are as enemies.

-It's not just an attitude which ill-suits a man to be the leader of a democracy.
+Mr. Trump's attitude is not just an attitude which ill-suits a man to be the leader of a democracy.
 It's also a dangerous place from which to make decisions which affect the welfare not only of the American people but of the human race.
 Those who are constantly nursing a fragile ego are not the best judges of the most momentous issues of our time.
 The President of the United States needs to be someone whose decisions are based on an intelligent and considered study of events and issues in light of the interests of the American people.
-It must not be someone whose first consideration is the defense of his own, fragile ego.
+He or she must not be someone whose first consideration is the defense of his own, fragile ego.

 Dangerously fragile, in fact.